jwiegley/johnwiegley/drafts/drafts.md

 Initially, "mountains are mountains" identifies the idea with what is referred to.
 That, over there, _is_ a mountain.
 Just getting people to let go of this ideational identification is supremely difficult.
 "What do you mean that's not a tree? obviously it is."
-(I'm quoting a recent conversation).
+(Quoting a recent conversation).

 When mountains are not mountains, the signifier loses existential value.
 Now you don't know what the hell that thing over there is.
 Maybe it's a lake bed